dariushumphrey/All-That-Glitters-Is-Gold/README.md

 #### Cheats
 Cheats are ATGIG's core system, everpresent in and out of gameplay, and primary contributor to this game's "Power-Fantasy" goal.
-Deeper explanations on what they specifically do can be found on the [Cheats](Core_cheats.md) file.
+Explanations and visuals for what each Cheat specifically does can be found on the [Cheats](Core_cheats.md) file.

 Cheats are applied to Weapons through Random Number Generation (RNG).
 The moment a Weapon is created, several methods are called to choose and apply what are known as Statistical Cheats and Functional Cheats:
 * Statistical Cheats permanently upgrade a Weapon's base performance metrics, excluding base damage.